diego-alves77/workflow/README.md

 4. Copy the files from GitHub repo into your project
 5. You should be set to go.

-You can customize Work Flow as you wish as per the MIT License.
+You can customize Work Flow as you wish per the MIT License.
 All that needs to be done is retain a copy of the license in final code.

 HACKING WORK FLOW

 Work Flow does not know your daily routine, you will need teach it.
 There is a JSON file the folder you download from this repository:

-    ./src/flow.json
+    ./processing/flow.json

 It is like this: